The Deviants (band): 1960s

-1970s onwards
+1970s onward

 In the mid-1970s, Farren was offered a one-off deal by Stiff Records to record an EP, Screwed Up, which was released under the name Mick Farren and the Deviants.
 The musicians on this record included Rudolph, former Pink Fairies/Motörhead guitarist Larry Wallis, former Warsaw Pakt guitarist Andy Colquhoun and former Hawkwind drummer Alan Powell.
 This band, without Rudolph, went on to record the album Vampires Stole My Lunch Money and the non-album single "Broken Statue", both credited to Mick Farren rather than The Deviants.

 At the end of the 1970s Farren again concentrated on his writing and relocated to New York City.
 He would resurrect The Deviants name for occasional live performances, such as in February 1984 when he teamed up with Wayne Kramer and Wallis' band which featured Sanderson and drummer George Butler.
 This set was released as Human Garbage.
 In 2002, a new line-up of the band (featuring bassist Doug Lunn, drummer Ric Parnell and vocalist Michael Simmons) released Dr. Crow.

 Farren then continued to perform and record sporadically under the name The Deviants, using a pool of musicians which include Andy Colquhoun and former Blodwyn Pig saxophonist Jack Lancaster.
 Eating Jello With A Heated Fork was released in 1996, credited to Deviants IXVI, followed by 2002's Dr Crow.

 On 25 June 2011, after returning to live in the UK, Farren performed on the 'Spirit of 71' stage at Glastonbury Festival with 'The Last Men Standing'.
 The band included Andy Colquhoun and the Deviants late-1960s rhythm section of Sanderson and Hunter.

 During a rare performance by The Deviants at The Borderline in Central London on 27 July 2013, Farren collapsed on stage.
 He died later in hospital.

+Musical style

+Richie Unterberger of AllMusic assessed that the Deviants "were something like the British equivalent to the Fugs, with touches of the Mothers of Invention and the British R&B-based rock of the Yardbirds and the Pretty Things.
+Their roots were not so much in the British Invasion as the psychedelic underground that began to take shape in London in 1966-1967."